Ecca Vandal: 2013–2016: Early years

-2017–present: Self-titled debut album
+2017–2021: Self-titled debut album

 On 28 July 2017, Vandal released her first single, "Broke Days, Party Nights", from her then-upcoming debut album, with an accompanying music video.
 On 22 September, the single "Future Heroine" was released, along with its music video.
 On 12 October, Vandal released the third single, "Price of Living", featuring Dennis Lyxzén of Refused, and Jason Aalon Butler of Letlive.
 On 20 October, Vandal released her debut self-titled album.
 Thomas Smith, of NME, gave the album a rating of 4-out-of-5 stars.
-From 3–25 November, Vandal performed a national tour for the album.
-In December, Vandal made her UK tour debut, supporting Frank Carter & The Rattlesnakes.
-She then returned home to perform at the 2017 Falls Music & Arts Festival.
+In November 2017, she performed a national tour for the album.
+In December, she made her UK tour debut, supporting Frank Carter & The Rattlesnakes.
+She then returned home to perform at the 2017 Falls Festival.

-In March 2018, she supported Incubus on their Australian East Coast tour.
-In April, Vandal released a music video for her track "Your Orbit", featuring Sampa the Great.
-June saw Ecca Vandal perform at Download Festival on the Avalanche Stage.
-In July, Ecca Vandal traveled to Paris, France and performed at Afropunk Paris 2018 held at the Grande Halle de la Villette.
-On 24–26 August, Ecca Vandal performed at the Reading and Leeds Festivals back in the UK.
-In September she performed at Reeperbahn 2018.
-In November, Vandal collaborated with Birdz on his track "Place of Dreams".
+In March 2018, Vandal supported Incubus on their Australian East Coast tour.
+In April, she released a music video for her track "Your Orbit", featuring Sampa the Great.
+June saw Vandal perform at Download Festival on the Avalanche Stage.
+In July, she performed at Afropunk Paris 2018, held at the Grande Halle de la Villette in Paris, France.
+On 24–26 August 2018 Vandal performed at the Reading and Leeds Festivals back in the UK, and in September performed at Reeperbahn 2018.
+In November, she collaborated with Birdz on his track "Place of Dreams".
 In December, Vandal joined the lineup for the inaugural Good Things Festival.

-On 10 January 2019, Ecca Vandal was confirmed to appear on Hilltop Hoods' new album The Great Expanse as a featured artist, it was later released in February.
+Vandal appeared on Hilltop Hoods' album The Great Expanse as a featured artist, which was released in February 2019.
 She appears on the tracks "Be Yourself" alongside feature artist Nyassa, and "Exit Sign" alongside feature artist Illy.
 "Exit Sign" debuted at #44 on the ARIA Singles Charts.
-On 15 May, Vandal was confirmed to appear at the 2019 Dark Mofo festival in Hobart, performing with Two People and Slag Queens.
-On 10 July, Vandal was featured on the single "In My Mind" by Alice Ivy.
+Vandal appeared at the 2019 Dark Mofo festival in Hobart, Tasmania, performing with Two People and Slag Queens.
+She was featured on the single "In My Mind" by Alice Ivy, released on 10 July 2019.
 On 10 December, Vandal co-wrote and performed the vocals for League of Legends new champion Rell's theme song.

-On 21 February 2021, Ecca Vandal was featured on Void of Vision's re-imagined version of their single "Decay" from their 2019 album Hyperdaze.
+On 21 February 2021, Vandal was featured on Void of Vision's re-imagined version of their single "Decay" from their 2019 album Hyperdaze.